rdhr/CALiPPSO.jl/docs/src/types.md

 ## Used packages

-- Static vectors from `StaticArrays`
+- Static vectors from `StaticArrays`.
+These package allows to defined arrays of *fixed* size that can be efficiently operated on.

 ## The `PeriodicNumber` type